AriArash44/frontend-mentor/16.eProductPage/README.md

   Used to build a fast, SEO-friendly static site with Svelte's reactivity and SvelteKit's routing capabilities.

 - **TypeScript:**
-  Ensures type safety and better development tooling.
+  Ensures type safety and better development experience.

 - **Tailwind CSS:**
   Utility‑first CSS framework for rapid styling and responsive design.